XBRL: reducing reporting complexity has been saved

 Key benefits of XBRL

 XBRL belongs to the family of XML languages.
 Because it is machine-readable, computers can directly recognize information in an XBRL document, process this information, and exchange it with other computers.
 No manual re-keying of data at various points in the reporting chain is needed.
 This reduces the reporting and overall data processing time and minimizes the risk of reporting and analyzing inaccurate or inconsistent information.
 XBRL also allows for customized reporting to meet the specific needs of information users, such as investors and analysts.

 In the Netherlands, the government has mandated XBRL under the Standard Business Reporting (SBR) program.
 The SBR program covers Tax reports, Chamber of commerce reports, and statistics reports.
 The major Dutch banks also use XBRL for credit reporting.
-Furthermore, a mandate for digital accountant’s statement is also being prepared.
+Furthermore, a mandate for the digital accountant’s statement is also being prepared.

-Deloitte supports both reporters and data collectors in implementing digital reporting with XBRL by focusing on four areas:
+Deloitte's global network of member firms support both reporters and data collectors in implementing digital reporting with XBRL by focusing on four areas:

 - Taxonomy Design and Management: Create structured reporting sets by designing XBRL taxonomies to collect data in digital form